nickeblewis/headforcode-gatsby/src/pages/pcl/bullet-journal/week34.md

 - Later on I will have some recomendations for how the story for this should be laid out and some idea of how big a piece of work it would be to add to EPICC
 - Also more importantly will VWO actually work with EPICC?
 I have my doubts...

+## VWO

+- Created the test app and loading up GTM into it, that works so far
+- Now to create (or find my current) GTM account for which I can configure VWO for

 ## Planning and retrospective

 - TODO